These are just some of the many interesting ways our graduates have applied their liberal arts learning to engage the

 Margaret Ray ’07

-Margaret Ray grew up in Gainesville, Florida.
-She is the author of Superstitions of the Mid-Atlantic (2021, selected by Jericho Brown for the 2020 Poetry Society of America Chapbook Fellowship Prize).
-Her poems have appeared in Best New Poets 2021, Threepenny Review, Narrative, the Gettysburg Review, Poet Lore, Gulf Coast, Michigan Quarterly Review, and elsewhere.
-She is a winner of the Third Coast Poetry Prize, and her debut full-length manuscript has been a finalist for the Georgia Poetry Prize, and a semi-finalist for both the University of Wisconsin’s Brittingham and Felix Pollak Prizes in Poetry and Ohio State’s Charles B. Wheeler Prize in Poetry.
-She holds an MFA from Warren Wilson College and teaches high school English in New Jersey.
+Margaret Ray is the author of Good Grief, the Ground (BOA Editions, April 2023, winner of the A. Poulin Jr. Poetry Prize selected by Stephanie Burt) and the chapbook Superstitions of the Mid-Atlantic (2022, selected by Jericho Brown for the 2020 Poetry Society of America Chapbook Fellowship Prize).
+Her poems have appeared in Best New Poets 2021, Threepenny Review, Narrative, Poet Lore, Michigan Quarterly Review, The Gettysburg Review, and elsewhere.
+A winner of the Third Coast Poetry Prize and a shortlister for the Montreal International Poetry Prize, she holds an MFA from Warren Wilson College and teaches in New Jersey.
+She’s on Twitter (for now) @mbrrray

 Nathan Jandl ’05

 Nathan Jandl is the associate director of sustainability at the University of Wisconsin–Madison.
 He received his PhD in English from UW–Madison in 2016, having written a dissertation on affect and environmental crisis, and he cofounded the digital magazine Edge Effects.
 He has published articles, reviews, and nonfiction essays in Public Books, the Believer, Kenyon Review Online, Modern Philology, Environmental History, and elsewhere.